5 Min reading time

 • An execution environment

-ML models are developed and trained based on collected historical data in the training environment for more efficient anomaly detection.
-When the model finishes with the training phase, it’s ready for the execution environment.
+An ML model is developed and trained based on collected historical data in the training environment for more efficient anomaly detection.
+When the ML model finishes with the training phase, it’s ready for the execution environment.

 Storage and processing of essential data and data retrieval from the monitoring system are done in the execution environment.
 Based on that data, the ML model analyzes current execution data and calculates the anomaly score.